alibaba/schema-plugin-flow/README.md

 ## Introduction
 schema-plugin-flow, abbreviated as Sifo ([sɪfɔ])，is a highly extensible JavaScript library.
 This library allows developers to extend business logic and page layout without touching source code, when the source code is written in Sifo.

 * [sifo-model](./packages/sifo-model) is the core of Sifo, which using JSON (as Schema) to describe page's structures and using plugins as logic controller.
 There are three kinds of plugin: modelPlugin、pagePlugin and componentPluign.
-You can learn about Sifo's basic information and usage through this package's README.
+You can learn about Sifo's basic information and the usage patterns by reading this package's README.
 * [sifo-react](./packages/sifo-react) is a React Component encapsulates sifo-model and sifo-singleton. sifo-react also support `sifoAppDecorator`, with which a normal React Commponent will has extension ability.
 You can learn about that via package's README or online demos.
 * [sifo-vue](./packages/sifo-vue) is a Vue Component encapsulates sifo-model and sifo-singleton. sifo-vue also support `sifoAppDecorator`, with which a normal Vue Commponent will has extension ability.
 You can learn about that via package's README or online demos.
 * [sifo-singleton](./packages/sifo-singleton) is a global extensions holder.
 All kinds of extend-plugins and extend-components are registered to it.